RomanLut/Multiwii-ESP32-port/README.md

 To enable logging, uncomment `#define BLACKBOX` in config.h.

 Logs can be downloaded using HTPP of FTP connection.
 Connect to drone's Wifi AP: user"quad", password:"12345678".
-Browse "http://192.168.4.1" or connenct to ftp ftp://192.168.4.1 using User: "anonymous", password: "anonymous" credentials.
+Browse "http://192.168.4.1" or connect to ftp://192.168.4.1 using User: "anonymous", password: "anonymous".

 ![](/doc/filemanager.png)

-*Note: After creating/deeting files, SPIFFS filesystem became fragmented.
+*Note: After creating/deleting files, SPIFFS filesystem became fragmented.
 It's perfomance will degrade and affect cycle time.
-Drone will start ot "hickup".
+Drone will start to "hickup".
 Log to fresh SPIFFS.
 To refresh SPIFFS, "Upload filesystem" using PlatformIO.
 Disable blackbox for normal usage.*

 # Pin allocation